 Underwater, Honda is a wreck diver’s dream.
 Wreckage is everywhere.
 Perpetually buffeted by sand and surge, pieces of brass gleam like gold.
 Many of the more delicate pieces of fittings and machinery have been crushed, bent or twisted by larger debris and rocks.
 Not looking like classic wrecks anymore, the metal has been pounded from the proud form of a destroyer into a pulverized metal reef.
 Surprisingly, some artifacts have survived in remarkably good condition, but shipwreck legislation prevents any wreckage from being taken.

 Why is it so special?
 The wrecks here are some of the least dived in California.
-This area is known for its remoteness and rough weather, also its a 5-8 hour ride from Santa Barbara or Ventura.
+This area is known for its remoteness and rough weather, also it’s a 5-8 hour ride from Santa Barbara or Ventura.
 To enter this area you must have permission from Vandenberg Air Force base and even if you get the permission the weather may not cooperate.

-How is the diving and what will I see?
+How the diving is and what will I see?
 The diving here is very interesting.
 There is no penetration of the wrecks, although there is plenty of sharp twisted jagged metal all over, so you must use plenty of caution.
 There is a lot of wreckage and brass parts to see and some of the biggest fish you will ever find.
 There is always a surge present due to the shallow depths (10’-50′) and the visibility is normally between 10’-30′.
 The best time to dive at Honda is late summer early fall.

 What wrecks are there?
 The area from Point Conception to Destroyer Rock has claimed 14 wrecks: